bufbuild/terraform-modules-bufstream/README.md

 | BUFSTREAM_CLOUD     | Which cloud to deploy to.
 Must be `aws` or `gcp`                         |
 | BUFSTREAM_TFVARS    | Path to the `tfvars` file                                                |
 | BUFSTREAM_METADATA  | Which database to use for metadata storage.
 Must be `etcd` or `postgres` |

-> [!WARNING]
-> Postgres is only supported in AWS and GCP at this time.

 Example of running the install script, you will need to replace the `<latest-version>` string with the version of Bufstream you are planning to deploy: